Father Andrew Perretta

 Summary of Abuse Allegations against Father Andrew Perretta:

 He retired voluntarily in June 2017 and remains a priest in good standing.
-He is now residing at Sacred Heart in Clifton.
+Peretta is now residing at Sacred Heart in Clifton, New Jersey.

 Despite the findings of the review board and Serratelli, Perretta’s name does not appear on the Diocese of Paterson’s February 2019 list of credibly accused priests.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Paterson.
 If you need a lawyer because you were sexually abused by a priest in Paterson, contact our office today.
 Although many years have passed, those abused by Catholic clergy in the Diocese of Paterson now have legal options to recover damages due to a compensation fund created for victims.
 Call us at (888) 283-9922 or send an email to firstname.lastname@example.org to discuss your options today.